-Ack Time Out (2.4 GHZ, 48~200) or Ack Time Out (5 GHZ, 25~200):
+(2.4 GHZ, 64~200):

-To effectively optimize throughput over long distance links enter a value for Acknowledgement Time Out between 25 and 200 microseconds for 5 GHz or from 48 to 200 microseconds in the 2.4 GHz in the field provided.
+Ack Time Out To effectively optimize throughput over long distance links, enter a value for Acknowledgement Time Out from 64 to 200 microseconds in the 2.4 GHz in the field provided.

+Short GI:

-Short GI: | Select Enable or Disable.
+Select Enable or Disable.
 Enabling a short guard interval can increase throughput.
-However, be aware that it can also increase the error rate in some installations due to increased sensitivity to radiofrequency installations.
+However, be aware that it can also increase the error rate in some installations due to increased sensitivity to radio-frequency installations.